 Clean Eating with Everdine: Frozen prepared meals by courier

-Everdine promote themselves as a flexible Clean eating, made simple.
+Everdine promotes themselves as flexible Clean eating, made simple.
 They offer subscription boxes of gourmet meals, pre-made and frozen ready for your convenience.
-This article looks that the quality of what you’re getting in a box from them and assesses whether they are good value for the cost.
+This article looks at the quality of what you’re getting in a box from them and assesses whether they are good value for the cost.

 Clean Eating with Everdine: The meal choices tested.